ethereum/consensus-specs/specs/phase0/validator.md

   - the validator has received a valid block from the expected block proposer for the assigned `slot`, or
   - `SECONDS_PER_SLOT/ATTESTATION_PRODUCTION_DIVISOR + slot_timing_entropy` seconds have elapsed since the start of the `slot` (using the `slot_timing_entropy` generated for this slot)

+*Note*: The validator must compute `head_block = get_head(store)` when earlier of the two above listed events has occurred.
+Specifically, `head_block` must be the current head block according to the fork choice when the event was triggered, and not any cached/stored value from a previous time.

 *Note*: Although attestations during `GENESIS_EPOCH` do not count toward FFG finality, these initial attestations do give weight to the fork choice, are rewarded, and should be made.

 #### Attestation data